-If you're planning on breaking up just so you can have a break from dating, you might be feeling a little stressed out and unsure of yourself, which can add to the difficulty of attempting to end the relationship.
-If you're struggling to stick to your decision and come up with a plan, the best thing to do in this situation is to trust your gut and be honest about how you're feeling and also by talking to someone that can help you gain some clarity.
-That person can be a friend or family member you trust or, a counselor is another good option if you want unbiased help and support during this difficult transition.
-Even better, a counselor is someone who will be able to provide you with a ton of resources, tools, and advice that will make it easier to both break up with your boyfriend and move on afterward.
+If you're planning on breaking up just so you can have a break from dating, you might be feeling a little stressed out and unsure of yourself,which can add to the difficulty of attempting to end the relationship.
+If you're struggling to stick to your decision and come up with a plan, the best thing to do in this situation is to trust your gut, be honest about how you're feeling, and talk to someone that can help you gain some clarity.
+That person can be a friend or family you trust or, a counselor is another good option if you want unbiased help and support during this difficult transition.
+Even better, a counselor will provide you with a ton of resources, tools, and advice that will make it easier to break up with your boyfriend and move on afterward.